Atomic claims

 curl -s https://synorb.com/connect

-Returns: api_key, api_secret, mcp_token, connector URL.
+Returns: api_key, api_secret, mcp_token, Core MCP config, tokenized connector URLs, Advanced MCP details.